farhiongit/message-in-the-bottle/README.md

     `BOTTLE_CLOSE` need not be used in this case.
     There is such an example below.

+- A *capacity* set to `DEFAULT` defines an queue, suitable for most purposes.

+  This is the *recommended choice* for thread synchronisation through messages.
+  Senders and receivers run at the same pace, messages being alternatively sent and received.
+  This is the Rust flavour of channels.

-- A *capacity* set to `UNBUFFERED` or 1 defines an unbuffered queue (default, suitable for most purposes.)
+- A *capacity* set to `UNBUFFERED` defines an unbuffered queue, as well suitable for most purposes.

-  This the choice for thread synchronization through messages.
+  This is also a good choice for thread synchronisation through messages.
+  Senders and receivers run at the same pace, messages being alternatively sent and received.
+  But, compared to `DEFAULT`, `UNBUFFERED` defines an extra barrier that guaranties that a sender and a receiver have to be ready in order to exchange a message.
+  In other words, the sender will be put on hold until the receiver is ready to consume a message and notify the sender.
+  This is the Go flavour of channels.
+  Read https://stackoverflow.com/a/53348817 and https://users.rust-lang.org/t/0-capacity-bounded-channel/68357 for more.

-- A *capacity* set to `UNLIMITED` or 0 defines a queue of infinite capacity.
+- A *capacity* set to `UNLIMITED` defines a queue of infinite capacity.

-  This configuration allows easy communication between producers and consumers without any constraints on synchronization.
+  This configuration allows easy communication between producers and consumers without any constraints on synchronisation.
   It can be useful for asynchronous I/O for example, as in [`hanoi.c`](examples/hanoi.c).

   It allocates and desallocates capacity dynamically as needed for messages in the pipe between producers and consumers.
-  It is therefore slower than an `UNBUFFERED` queue or a queue with fixed capacity.
+  It is therefore slower than a `DEFAULT`, `UNBUFFERED` queue or a queue with fixed capacity.
   It should be used with care as it could exhaust memory if the producer rate exceeds dramatically the consumer rate.

-Buffered queues are implemented as preallocated arrays rather than as conventional linked-list: elements of the array are reused to transport all messages, whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management pverhead.
+Buffered queues are implemented as pre-allocated arrays rather than as conventional linked-list: elements of the array are reused to transport all messages, whereas with a linked list, each message would require a dynamically allocated new element in the list, adding memory management overhead.
 This design is inspired by the [LMAX Disruptor pattern](https://lmax-exchange.github.io/disruptor/).

-*As said before, the usage of buffered queues is neither required nor recommended for thread synchronization, as it would partly unsynchronize threads and uses a larger amount of memory ; `UNBUFFERED` queues are suitable for most purposes.*
+*As said before, the usage of buffered queues is neither required nor recommended for thread synchronisation, as it would partly unsynchronise threads and uses a larger amount of memory ; `DEFAULT` queues are suitable for most purposes.*

 ## Insights of the user interface